w3security/cli/help/cli-commands/ignore.md

 ### `--id=<ISSUE_ID>`

-Snyk ID for the issue to ignore, omitted if used with `--file-path`; required by other use cases.
+w3security ID for the issue to ignore, omitted if used with `--file-path`; required by other use cases.

 ### `--expiry=<EXPIRY>`